EAmrogowicz/console-finances/README.md

 - The average of the **changes** in Profit/Losses over the entire period.

-  - You will need to track what the total change in profits are from month to month and then find the average.
+  - Track what the total change in profits are from month to month and then find the average.
-  - (`Total/Number of months`)

 - The greatest increase in profits (date and amount) over the entire period.